 2. Brand up your channel

-It’s important your Crowdcast channel looks good and is easily recognisable so it stands out on social media.
+It’s important that your Crowdcast channel looks good and is easily recognisable so it stands out to your audience in busy social media feeds.

 For example, what do you want your channel name to be?
 And what should your logo and header image look like?